lg4/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_03_firewall.md

 ### Skilling tasks
 - Create an Azure Firewall.
-- Create and configure a firewall policy
+- Create and configure a firewall policy.
 - Create an application rule collection.
 - Create a network rule collection.

 ## Exercise instructions

-### Create  Azure Firewall subnet in our existing virtual network
+### Create  Azure Firewall subnet in our existing Virtual network

 1. In the search box at the top of the portal, enter **Virtual networks**.
 Select **Virtual networks** in the search results.